 The whole piece is a labour of love and the fruit of intensive research.
 However, such a fascination with and reverence for the place has the effect of drawing out scenes for longer than strictly necessary, and eventually the action drags and interest wanes.
 For a place with such a saturated and important history, the editing was obviously the hardest part, and this is where Camalier would have benefited from some distance from his passion for the subject.
 It is a surprise that there hasn’t been anything on Muscle Shoals before, and Camalier’s effort is almost exhaustive, if not also exhausting.

-Muscle Shoals is released on 25th October 2013.
+Muscle Shoals is released in select cinemas on 25th October 2013.

 Watch the trailer for Muscle Shoals here: